falcosecurity/libs/proposals/20220203-versioning-schema-amendment.md

 ### Other considerations

+When releasing the artifacts, maintainers will use these versioning schemes (i.e., when git tagging libs or drivers).
+However, consumers are free to use any versioning scheme they want by overriding those values at build time (e.g., via cmake options).

 Steps described in the [20210524-versioning-and-release-of-the-libs-artifacts.md#steps](20210524-versioning-and-release-of-the-libs-artifacts.md#steps) section will need to be adapted to accommodate the two different release processes (one for the libs and another for the drivers).